octopus-layer/.github/profile/README.md

 The layer is implemented as a light and censorship resistant network, thus provides proof availability when integrated into a blockchain.

-As Near is very strong as a consensus and settlement layer, Near Multichain creates the perfect way of distributing settled proof verifications accross the blockchain.
+As Near is very strong as a consensus and settlement layer, Near Multichain creates the perfect way of distributing settled proof verifications across the blockchain.

 ## Problem Overview